PhaserEditor2D/PhaserEditor_Tutorial_Platformer_1/README.md

-# PhaserEditor_Tutorial_Platformer_1
+# Make a platormer level with Phaser Editor (source code)

-Make a platformer game with Phaser Editor (tutorial source code)
+This repo contains the assets and source code of the tutorial published in Zenva GameDev Academy [missing ref].